-FARMDATA is a web-based database system for entering and reporting crop production records, including seeding, transplanting, harvest, cover crop, compost, fertilization, irrigation, pest scouting, spray activities, packing and distribution records and customer invoicing.
+FARMDATA is web-based database software for entering and reporting crop production records, including seeding, transplanting, harvest, cover crop, compost, fertilization, irrigation, pest scouting, spray activities, packing and distribution records and customer invoicing.

-FARMDATA is Free and Open Source software.
-It was developed at Dickinson College by Professor Tim Wahls and Dickinson students during the period 2013-2017.
+FARMDATA was developed at Dickinson College by Professor Tim Wahls and Dickinson students during the period 2013-2017.
 It remains in productive use at the Dickinson College Farm, and has also been used by several other organic farms.

-FARMDATA is slowly evolving as a new HFOSS product called FarmData2, thanks to a new educational initiative led by Dickinson Professor Grant Braught.
-NPFI is a collaborator in the FarmData2 project, which aims to engage a new generation of students in the principles and practice of HFOSS development.
+FARMDATA is also evolving into a completely new HFOSS project called FarmData2, which is based on the popular FarmOS open source platform.
+The FarmData2 project is an educational initiative led by Dickinson Professor Grant Braught.
+NPFI is a collaborator this project, which aims to engage a new generation of students in the principles and practice of HFOSS development.